-On average an adult needs between seven to nine hours of sleep a night to achieve optimum benefit.
-If you find yourself struggling to fall asleep on a regular basis.
-Or continuously waking during the night and feeling tired, then you possibly have a sleep disorder.
+On average, an adult needs between seven to nine hours of sleep a night to achieve optimum benefit.
+If you find yourself struggling to fall asleep regularly or continuously waking during the night and feeling tired, you possibly have a sleep disorder.
 Many people believe sleeping tablets and medication to be the answer.
-However, some of these may cause unwanted side effects.
-And still not solve the problem long term.
-Here at Surrender to Happiness we support natural remedies to aid sleep.
+However, some of these may cause unwanted side effects and still not solve the problem long term.
+Here at surrender to happiness, we support natural remedies to aid sleep.
 Below are our top eight practices:

 1. Put your gadgets away at least one hour before bed

-Gadgets such as TVs, telephones, tablet’s and video games produce blue light.
-Which stimulates the brain, making it harder for you to relax before bed.
-So grab a book or a magazine instead.
-And sit calmly for an hour before bed to unwind and relax the brain.
+Gadgets such as TVs, telephones, tablets, and video games produce blue light, stimulating the brain, making it harder for you to relax before bed.
+So grab a book or magazine and sit calmly for an hour before bed to unwind and relax the brain.

 2. Alternate nostril breathing.